Welcome Center

 What was the design inspiration for this building?

-The Welcome Center and its surrounding gardens are designed to become an open, inviting front door to Lakewood’s beautiful and rich campus.
+The Welcome Center and its surrounding gardens are designed to be an open, inviting front door to Lakewood’s beautiful and rich campus.
 Warm materials and a strong connection between the interior of the building and the surrounding landscape make a welcoming experience for visitors.
 Careful attention to sustainability ensures stewardship of resources for coming generations.

 What are some of the elements that were considered in the design?